Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Computing Equitable Policies

 \subsection{Computing Optimal Decision Policies}

-As a first step for computing optimal policies in real-world settings, we assume one knows the distribution of $X$ and the conditional distribution of the potential outcomes $Y(a_k)$ given $X$---i.e., $\DD(X)$ and $\DD(Y(a_k) \mid X)$.
-In this case, we show the optimization problem in Eq.~\eqref{eq:opt-problem} can be expressed as a linear program (LP), yielding an efficient method for computing an optimal decision policy.
-To construct the LP, first observe that any policy $\pi$ corresponds to a matrix $v \in \RR_+^{\mathcal{X}} \times \RR_+^K$, where $v_{x,k}$ denotes the probability $x$ is assigned to action $k$.
-Thus, the complete space of policies $\Pi$ can be written as:
+To compute optimal policies, we assume, in this section, that one knows the distribution of $X$ and the conditional distribution of the potential outcomes $Y(a_k)$ given $X$---i.e., $\DD(X)$ and $\DD(Y(a_k) \mid X)$.
+(In Section~\ref{sec:online_learning}, we consider how to learn optimal policies when historical data on treatment effects are not known.)
+Given this information, we show the optimization problem in Eq.~\eqref{eq:opt-problem} can be expressed as a linear program (LP), yielding an efficient method for computing an optimal decision policy.